 Anthropic Adds ID Checks as Fable 5 Remains Banned

-Anthropic updated its user policy to require age or identity verification, including uploading a government-issued ID in some circumstances, according to reporting by Gizmodo and the company blog.
-The change follows an export control directive the U.S. government issued that ordered Anthropic to suspend access to Fable 5 and Mythos 5 for foreign nationals, a directive Anthropic said it received at 5:21pm ET and that prompted the company to disable Fable 5 for all customers to ensure compliance, per Anthropic's June 12 statement.
-Reporting by The Verge, The Guardian, Forbes, NBC News, and others documents the same export-control action and says the government cited a demonstrated method to bypass safeguards.
-Editorial analysis: Introducing ID checks and a Persona Identities partnership raises privacy and adoption questions, but public reporting indicates those measures do not address the export-control hurdle that led to Fable 5 being taken offline.
+Anthropic updated its user policy in June 2026 to require age or identity verification, including uploading a government-issued ID in some circumstances, according to reporting by Gizmodo and the company's own blog.
+The change follows a U.S. export control directive that ordered Anthropic to suspend access to Fable 5 and Mythos 5 for foreign nationals, a directive Anthropic said it received at 5:21pm ET on June 12, 2026 and that forced the company to disable Fable 5 for all customers to ensure compliance.
+Reporting by The Verge, The Guardian, Forbes, and NBC News documents the same export-control action and says the government cited a demonstrated method to bypass safeguards.
+Public reporting indicates the new ID checks do not address the export-control issue that took the models offline, raising separate privacy and adoption questions of their own.

 What happened

-Anthropic updated its policy language earlier in June to require users to verify age or identity "in certain circumstances" by uploading an image of a government-issued ID, reporting by Gizmodo notes.
-The company announced on June 12 in a blog post titled "Statement on the US government directive to suspend access to Fable 5 and Mythos 5" that the U.S. government issued an export control directive to suspend access to `Fable 5` and `Mythos 5` for "any foreign national, whether inside or outside the United States," and that Anthropic received the directive at 5:21pm (ET).
+Anthropic updated its policy language earlier in June to require users to verify age or identity "in certain circumstances" by uploading an image of a government-issued ID, per reporting by Gizmodo.
+The company announced on June 12 in a blog post titled "Statement on the US government directive to suspend access to Fable 5 and Mythos 5" that the U.S. government issued an export control directive to suspend access to Fable 5 and Mythos 5 for "any foreign national, whether inside or outside the United States," and that Anthropic received the directive at 5:21pm (ET).
 The blog post says the directive forced Anthropic to "abruptly disable Fable 5 and Mythos 5 for all our customers to ensure compliance," and that the government showed a demonstration of a method to bypass, or "jailbreak," safeguards that could be used to identify software vulnerabilities.
-Reporting by The Verge, The Guardian, Forbes, NBC News, and Al Jazeera corroborates the export-control order and the company response.
+Reporting by The Verge, The Guardian, Forbes, NBC News, and Al Jazeera corroborates the export-control order and the company's response.

 Industry reporting places the new ID/age-verification requirement in the context of Anthropic's use of third-party verification tooling.
-Gizmodo reports Anthropic tapped Peter Thiel-backed Persona Identities to build the verification mechanism.
-Gizmodo also cites researchers who found that Persona had been checking users' biometric data against government watchlists, a finding that previously led Discord to abandon a partnership plan.
+Gizmodo reports Anthropic tapped Peter Thiel-backed Persona Identities to build the verification mechanism, and cites researchers who found Persona had been checking users' biometric data against government watchlists, a finding that previously led Discord to abandon a partnership plan.
 Persona's known partners, as reported in public coverage, include OpenAI, Lyft, Square, Reddit, and LinkedIn.

 Industry context

-Editorial analysis: Developers and deployers of frontier models should view this episode as a signal that operational controls and identity solutions are necessary but not sufficient to address state-level export-control actions.
-The policy lever at play is not limited to technical mitigations; it hinges on government assessments of risk and demonstrated bypasses.
+Developers and deployers of frontier models should treat this episode as a signal that operational controls and identity solutions are necessary but not sufficient to address state-level export-control actions.
+The policy lever at play is not limited to technical mitigations - it hinges on government assessments of risk and demonstrated bypasses.
 For teams building globally available APIs or models, the combination of enhanced user verification and regulatory constraints increases the complexity of access control, auditability, and legal compliance.

 What to watch